 In addition, it becomes easier to understand where you can make changes, and then you also have a better handle on your fixed expenses which you must ensure you cover.

 - Invest consistently where you feel comfortable (the amount depends on your budget)

-Every so often, I recommend you look over your fixed expenses and call your lenders, banks, providers, etc. and see if there are ways to reduce this at all, or bundle payments so that you can save.
+Every so often, look over your fixed expenses and call your lenders, banks, providers, etc. and see if there are ways to reduce this or bundle payments so that you can save.

-Remember also, once your emergency fund has been built up, the amounts that you were putting away there can be re-allocated where ever you need them.
-(For instance, I shifted my extra money to pay off my student loans)
+Remember also, once your emergency fund has been built up, the amounts you were putting away there can be re-allocated wherever you need them.
+(For instance, to pay off my student loans)

-Of course investments and emergency funds aren’t necessarily required in life, but they are highly recommended.
+Of course, investments and emergency funds aren’t required in life, but they are highly recommended.